Lamictal (Lamotrigine) and Stevens-Johnson Syndrome: Causation, FDA Warnings, and Occupational Exposure Considerations

 Frequently Asked Questions

-What is the FDA warning about Lamictal and Stevens-Johnson Syndrome?
+What is the FDA warning for Lamictal and Stevens-Johnson Syndrome?

-The FDA has issued a boxed warning for Lamictal XR, stating that life-threatening serious rashes, including Stevens-Johnson Syndrome (SJS) and toxic epidermal necrolysis, and rash-related death have been caused by lamotrigine.
-The warning emphasizes that the risk is greater in pediatric patients and that the drug should be discontinued at the first sign of rash unless clearly not drug-related (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=3e2c9a35-6a39-41d7-ad84-3c0bb8894b09).
+The FDA has mandated a boxed warning for Lamictal XR stating that life-threatening serious rashes, including Stevens-Johnson syndrome and toxic epidermal necrolysis, and rash-related death have been caused by lamotrigine (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=3e2c9a35-6a39-41d7-ad84-3c0bb8894b09).

 Does submitting information create an attorney-client relationship?